truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/AddSMBHomeShare.md

    * [Files and directories](https://learn.microsoft.com/en-us/windows/win32/fileio/naming-a-file#naming-conventions)
    * [Share names](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-fscc/dc9978d7-6299-4c5a-a22d-a039cdc716ea)

-   By default, the dataset name populates the share **Name** field and becomes the share name, and it updates the **Path** automatically.
+   By default, the dataset name populates the share **Name** field and becomes the share name.
+The share and dataset must have the same name.
+It also updates the **Path** automatically.

 3. Set **Purpose** to the **Private SMB Dataset and Share** preset and click **Advanced Options** to show the additional settings.
    Configure the options you want to use.